 Self-harm is a secretive behavior that affects more people than you may think – about 10% of adolescents and young adults.
 This article is an explainer, and its goal is to explain self-harm, its possible causes, and how to access treatment and support.

-Self-injury describes the non-suicidal behavior when someone deliberately inflicts harm on their body as a way of dealing with distress and emotional pain, for example, cutting oneself, taking a non-lethal dose of medication, or burning oneself.
-It’s not a suicide attempt; however, self-harm includes both minor and high-risk behaviors.
+Self-harm or self-injury describes the non-suicidal behavior when someone deliberately inflicts harm on their body as a way of dealing with distress and emotional pain, for example, cutting oneself, taking a non-lethal dose of medication, or burning oneself.
+It’s not a suicide attempt.
+However, self-harm includes both minor and high-risk behaviors.

 People harm themselves for different reasons.
 Sometimes it can be a combination of factors.
 The reasons may also change over time.
-Some of the popular reasons why people harm themselves include:
+Some of the common reasons why people harm themselves include:

 - Alcohol and drug abuse

 - To deal with strong emotions such as sadness and anger

 - Low self-esteem